POLL: Eco-Sigs: Signature Files Going Green?

 No response is necessary.
 Just ignore it.

-He went on to ask if it is proper to add such comments or possibly bad email etiquette to include “greenie sigs” in business emails.
+He went on to ask if it is proper to add such comments or if it is possibly bad email etiquette to include “greenie sigs” in business emails.
 Finally, he inquired how I felt about company-wide signature file statements “going green.”

 Company Branding & Cultures

-Heck, you have to be living under a rock to not know about “green” nowadays, right?
-And it is not uncommon for brands to signal their position on this as well as other topics.
-Of course, that’s their choice to make.
+You have to live under a rock to not know about “green” nowadays, right?
+Brands signal their position on this and other topics.
+Of course, that’s their choice.

 Signature files do not impact what I do or don’t do.
-So, for example, on the rare occasion where I need to print an email, that signature file will not prevent me from doing so.
+So, for example, on rare occasions when I need to print an email, that signature file will not prevent me from doing so.

 Business Emails = Branding